 The emotional behavior of EMI helps to entice users to interact with it.

-We prepared two modes of operation:
+We categorized the operation into two types.
+Since the input is user’s speech, user can ask Emi to response based on the speech commands.:

-Emotion Mode: Users can ask EMI to demonstrate a specific expression, “EMI, can you smile”, “EMI, can you cry”, “EMI, can you sing a song”, “EMI, bye-bye”.
+Emotion Operation: Users can use speech commands to ask EMI to demonstrate a specific expression, saying commands such as “EMI, can you smile”, “EMI, can you cry”, “EMI, can you sing a song”, “EMI, bye-bye”.
 Accordingly, EMI is prepared with the corresponding expressions related to smiling, crying, singing and kissing goodbye.

-Collaboration Mode: Users can give directional commands moving EMI, such as “EMI, turn left”, “EMI, turn right”, “EMI, go forward”, “EMI, go backward” and “EMI, stop”.
+Collaboration Operation: We have designed a maze operation scenario for user to collaborate with Emi.
+Users can give directional commands moving EMI, such as “EMI, turn left”, “EMI, turn right”, “EMI, go forward”, “EMI, go backward” and “EMI, stop”.
 EMI responds with verbal feedback that it understood the command and the corresponding motive output.
 EMI also reacts to sensor inputs, such as, when it approaches obstacles (seen Table 1).

 The experiment took place at a demonstration booth at the Rakuten Technology Conference, which was open to the public seen in figure 4.
 Our booth was set up within the “Kids Park” area, visited mainly by families with children.
 An instruction manual listed the available commands and was prepared in both English and Japanese.
 All attendees could interact with the robot, but only those who agreed to the terms of our experiment and consented to the data collection policy are discussed in this paper.
 For those who agreed, we recorded their interaction and had them fill out a survey after operating the robot.
-During the study, users were not required to follow any tasks and were free to interact with EMI based on the available commands.
+During the study, we place Emi on our designed maze area. users were not required to follow any tasks and were free to interact with EMI based on the available commands, so they can either help Emi walk through the maze, or they can just simply ask Emi to show some emotion.
+They were not required to finish the maze task.
+If they didn’t want to continue, they can drop off at any time.
 When users looked confused about what to do, we would give them some instructions.
 After their interaction with EMI, visitors completed a survey about various aspects of the experience.
 A 5-point Likert scale (“strongly agree, agree and neutral, disagree and strongly disagree”) was used to seek their agreement with various statements.
 A summary of the survey questions and results is illustrated in figure 5.
 Questions requiring short answers, such as general comments about the robot or their impression of EMI’s personality, were also asked.

-In total, 33 users participated in the experiment, 20 Japanese speakers and 13 non-Japanese speakers.
+In total, 33 users participated in the survey, 20 Japanese speakers and 13 non-Japanese speakers.
 Their age ranges from 9 and 51 (M=31, SD = 15.2).
 Around half (51%) of the participants have previously interacted with robots, such as ‘Pepper’, a humanoid robot, designed for human interaction, typically as a store front receptionist.
+Besides that, we also had observation from the whole experiment period, which came from those who participated in the survey and those who didn’t, including participators’ children, who are not capable of answering questions.